Frederic and the ladybird

 "No. He didn't swallow it," Frederic's mother reassured the little girl.
 "Do you think a ladybird would let herself be eaten by a baby?
 She quickly flew out of his mouth and then fell onto his chest.
 But you know Frederic would have spat her out anyway..."

 "Oh!
-Madam, I was so frightened!" cried Isabel.
+Madam, I was so frightened!" cried Isabelle.

 "Poor little girl!"

-"Anyway Isabel, there was no need to be so frightened.
+"Anyway Isabelle, there was no need to be so frightened.
 Even if my baby had eaten a ladybird, nothing would have happened.
 Baby's are much stronger than you think!"

 "But then, the big ladybird and the golden funnel in the night—it must have been a dream.
 Oh I'm so glad.
 I'm so glad!"